-Shortly after the Roadhouse opened in 2003, Chef Alex began, as he says, “playing in the garden” as a way to relieve the stress of running a busy restaurant.
+Shortly after the Roadhouse opened in 2003, our founding chef Alex Young began, as he says, “playing in the garden” as a way to relieve the stress of running a busy restaurant.
 It began as 75 square feet in his backyard, with fourteen double dug rows filled with leeks, carrots, squash and tomatoes.
 He began harvesting the rows, bringing the vegetables into the restaurant and preparing specials.
 Showing a few regular customers sitting at the lunch counter at the Roadhouse what he had made, watching them taste the dishes and hearing their admiration and appreciation, made it even more appealing to keep growing, and to keep learning.

 Where the Farm is Today

 Cornman Farms now sits on 47 acres of land, interwoven with gardens, pastures, wetlands, a carefully restored 1838 barn and an 1834 pre-civil war home.
 The production gardens are 10 acres of the property, farmed year-round, and home to over 50 different varieties of crops including heirloom tomatoes, peppers, squash, grains, corn, rutabaga, kale, celeriac, flowers, and herbs.
 Cornman Farms has taken farm-to-table to the next level and is truly farm-to-farm, with many of the vegetables never even leaving the property, traveling right from the garden to the farmhouse or barn to be served (and back again as scraps to our compost piles!!!)